 Response may be deferred beyond 21 calendar days only in exceptional circumstances, and explanation should be given to the application.
 Any deferral and extension necessary should be kept to a minimum and should not normally exceed a further 30 calendar days.

-These targets may be extended if necessary to accommodate the third party procedures set out in para 7.1 – 7.3 below.
+These targets may be extended if necessary to accommodate the third party procedures set out in para 7.1 – 7.3 below, or where the applicant fails to pay any charges levied in accordance with para 8.1 below.

 4. Procedures for Refusing to Disclose Information